authbucket/oauth2-php/README.md

 Demo Application
 ----------------

-This library also bundle with a demo application that can be run locally.
+This library bundle with a [Silex](https://github.com/silexphp/Silex) based demo application that can be run locally.
 Open a console and execute the following command to install the latest version in the oauth2/ directory:

     $ composer create-project authbucket/oauth2 oauth2/ dev-master